Home » Repayment » Student Loan Forgiveness » The 8 Best Student Loan Forgiveness Programs Ranked

 #2 Income-Driven Student Loan Forgiveness

-The forgiveness program with the broadest group of potential borrowers is the Income-Driven Student Loan Forgiveness Program.
-Under this forgiveness program, the government forgives borrowers’ remaining federal loans after 20 to 25 years of payments.
-The government bases payments upon a borrower’s discretionary income.
+Of all the forgiveness programs, the Income-Driven Repayment (IDR) program has the widest reach, with the potential to benefit the broadest group of borrowers.
+Under this program, the government bases the borrower’s payments on their discretionary income.
+After 20 to 25 years of payments, the government forgives the remaining balance.
 However, the IRS will treat the forgiven debt as taxable income.

 PlanDiscretionary Income RequiredYears Until Forgiveness